Advising and supporting customers on the use of in-store web-based retail facilities

 Topic Overview

-The NCFE Level 2 Certificate in Retail Skills is designed to equip you with the essential knowledge and practical skills needed to succeed in the retail industry.
-This qualification covers a wide range of topics, including customer service, stock management, sales techniques, and health and safety.
-By studying this certificate, you'll gain a solid foundation in retail operations, preparing you for roles such as sales assistant, stock clerk, or customer service representative.
+The NCFE Level 2 Diploma in Retail Skills is a comprehensive qualification designed to equip you with the essential knowledge and practical skills needed for a successful career in the retail industry.
+This diploma covers a wide range of topics, from understanding the retail environment and customer service to stock management and sales techniques.
+It is ideal for those starting out in retail or looking to formalise their existing experience, providing a solid foundation for progression to supervisory roles or further study.

 Key Concepts